Nouvellie/amazon-1st/course/01.iam-and-s3/iam.md

 - IAM is universal: It does not apply to regions at this time.
 - The **root account** is simply, the account created when first setup your AWS account, It has complete Admin Access.
 - New users have **no permissions** when first created.
-- New users are assigned **access key id & secret access keys,** when first created.
+- New users are assigned **access key id & secret access keys**, when first created.
-- **These are not the same as a password.** You cannot use the access key id & secret access key to login into the console.
+- **These are not the same as a password**.
+You cannot use the access key id & secret access key to login into the console.
 You can use this access AWS via the APIs and command line, however.
-- **You only get to view these once.** If you lose them, you have to regenerate them.
+- **You only get to view these once**.
+If you lose them, you have to regenerate them.
 So, save them in a secure location.
-- **Always setup multifactor authentication on your root account.**
+- **Always setup multifactor authentication on your root account**.
-- **You can create and customise your own password rotation policies.**
+- **You can create and customise your own password rotation policies**.